Chapter Two: Baby Horse

 “I went in a few times to tend to the fire.
 On my second trip, I noticed a sock of rice had spilled onto the floor.
 I checked the bed and sure enough, you were there.
 Your blood had gotten all over the quilt, I made Chernobog grab all the spare blankets and drop sheets from the basement”

-Dan looked down at the bed near his thighs and suddenly felt his face heat up.
+Dan looked down at the bed near her thighs and suddenly felt her face heat up.

-“I hope it wasn’t too hard to clean”, he said, nervously.
+“I hope it wasn’t too hard to clean”, she said, nervously.

 “No!”, Ximena said, her voice sounding joyful and melodus.
 Dan laughed with her and for a moment their happiness was in sync.